 Keeping your child attentive at school or at home while studying can be difficult at times for both parents and teachers.
 Doing so when your kid has special needs, some learning or development disability, or sensory processing disorder, can be even more challenging.
 Many of these children have a constant need for movement or reduced muscle tone that prevents them to engage in learning.

 Children spend a significant amount of time sitting at school or home sitting in chairs that restrict free movements.
 In most traditional classrooms or study rooms seatings are stationary and stiff.

 Sitting still for extended periods in such chairs can be quite stressful for children.
 Such furniture not only restricts your child’s movements but also hampers their concentration due to continuous stress.

-Moving around comfortably is important for developing concentration, especially if the child has learning disabilities like attention-deficit/hyperactivity disorder (ADHD), autism, sensory processing disorder and so on.
+Moving around comfortably is important for developing concentration, especially if the child has learning disabilities like attention-deficit/hyperactivity disorder (ADHD),

 What Is a Sensory Chair?